15 Jan Marketing Trends 2018

 Content marketing strategy

-Besides being technically innovative, Ask Purina illustrates another vital element of successful marketing strategies, which isn’t new but which will become ever more important: content marketing strategy.
+Besides being technically innovative, Ask Purina illustrates another vital element of successful marketing trends and strategies, which isn’t new but which will become ever more important: content marketing strategy.
 Consumers want useful information that helps them to make better-informed decisions, and they show strong loyalty to brands that supply it consistently and engagingly through storytelling – building a coherent narrative around a brand and its purpose.
-Apple walked off with the accolade of top storytelling brand in the UK for the fifth year in a row because of its consistent narrative, which projects core values of simplicity, creativity and ease of use.
+Apple walked off with the accolade of top storytelling brand in the UK for the fifth year in a row because of its consistent narrative, which projects core values of simplicity, creativity, and ease of use.
 Apple builds excitement in their storytelling by continually launching new products, keeping the brand front of mind and encouraging anticipation amongst their fans.

 If storytelling is the principle, the fastest-growing means for delivering it is video – five billion videos are watched on YouTube every day.
-Not only can we expect to see quality and invention to rise across the board in 2018, we also strongly suspect that more videos will be delivered live.
-Research suggests consumers prefer live streaming to any other form of receiving information about products, and there seems to us to be genuine substance to this claim.
+Not only can we expect to see quality and invention to rise across the board in 2018, but we also strongly suspect that more videos will be delivered live.
+Research suggests consumers prefer live streaming to any other form of receiving information about products, and there seems to us to be a genuine substance to this claim.
 Land Rover staked an early position in the field by being the first UK car manufacturer to stream live test drives (and its One Life page also has great storytelling going on).
 Live video is of course not just about the video itself.
 Social media can be used to build up real anticipation beforehand, and to spread the messages conveyed in the video afterwards.
 This also provides long-term SEO benefits too.

 Even with all the new options available, email is still cited by many marketers as the most productive component of their content marketing strategies.
 Thanks to data becoming ever more granular, and with the growth of marketing automation, we already have the ability to create different messages to engage with different recipients, and automatically generate responses when recipients engage with your business.
 Don’t forget, though, that GDPR comes into being in May 2018 and applies new rigour to how data is obtained and handled.
 We will be talking more about GDPR in one of our upcoming blogs, as it is crucial to every business to understand their obligations when it comes to collecting data from about now onwards…